leepeffer/pluggy-ofx-export/README.md

-# Pluggy OFX Exporter
+# Pluggy OFX Exporter & YNAB Sync

 > **⚠️ Warning**: This was entirely vibe coded by someone untrained in computer science.
 Be warned.

-This project allows you to export transactions from financial institutions in Brazil to OFX files.
+This project allows you to export transactions from financial institutions in Brazil to OFX files, and also to synchronize them with YNAB.
 It uses the free open finance API from [Pluggy](https://www.pluggy.ai/en).

 ## Setup